Design Sprint timeline

 I've facilitated and participated in many Design Sprints with a diverse range of stakeholders participating, from Product Managers to Subject Matter Experts (SMEs) to developers to executives, and more.
 Everyone who participates experiences the value of Design Thinking, takes it back with them to their own work, and invariably becomes another advocate of the shift.

-So while Design Sprints are a superb way to improve the product itself and get to market faster, they also provided the added benefit of planting the seed of Design Thinking into everyone who participates, creating a culture that improves everyone's work.
+So while Design Sprints are a superb way to improve the product itself and get to market faster, they also provide the added benefit of planting the seed of Design Thinking into everyone who participates, creating a culture that improves everyone's work.